-The ownership by a few stockholders may account for a large percentage of our outstanding Class A common stock.
-For example, as of June 13, 2021, Stephen S. Burns, our former Chief Executive Officer and Chairman, beneficially owned Class A common stock representing approximately 26.3% of our outstanding voting power, and Workhorse Group, Inc. ("Workhorse Group") beneficially owned Class A common stock representing 9.33% of our outstanding voting power.
-As long as Mr. Burns owns or controls a significant percentage of our outstanding voting power, he will have the ability to influence certain corporate actions requiring stockholder approval including the election of directors, any amendment of our second amended and restated certificate of incorporation (the "Charter") and the approval of significant corporate transactions.
+As of March 31, 2021, Stephen S. Burns beneficially owned Class A common stock representing approximately 26.3% of our outstanding voting power.
+As long as Mr. Burns owns or controls a significant percentage of our outstanding voting power, he will have the ability to influence certain corporate actions requiring stockholder approval.

+As of March 31, 2021, our directors and executive officers as a group (including Stephen S. Burns) beneficially owned approximately 29.7% of our outstanding Class A common stock.
+As a result, these stockholders will be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of our second amended and restated certificate of incorporation (the "Charter") and the approval of significant corporate transactions.
 This control could have the effect of delaying or preventing a change of control or changes in management and would make the approval of certain transactions difficult or impossible without the support of these significant stockholders.